-Mindfulness therapy Center
+Mindfulness therapy centre

-Mindfulness-based cognitive therapy (MBCT) helps people become more aware of their thoughts, feelings, and bodily sensations.
-With this increased awareness, we can change how we process and relate to those emotions.
-Mindfulness is highly effective because it focuses all of our attention on the present moment.
-During mindfulness therapy, we try to 'tune-in' to our body and our environment whilst at the same time, we take a step back from our thoughts, emotions and mental traffic.
+Mindfulness-based cognitive therapy (MBCT) assists people in becoming more conscious of their thoughts, feelings, and bodily sensations.
+We can change how we process and relate to those emotions as our awareness grows.
+Mindfulness is extremely effective because it directs our entire attention to the present moment.
+During mindfulness therapy, we try to 'tune in' to our bodies and our surroundings while also taking a step back from our thoughts, emotions, and mental traffic.

-360° Treatment Approach - The most extensive and comprehensive treatment worldwide.
+360-Degree Treatment Approach - The most extensive and comprehensive treatment worldwide